Tania's tour: South East Asia

 Day 10 - 10 September - Uthumphon Phisai - Phibun - 130 km

-Not much to report as it was a slow slog along the main road.
-We passed a few roadside stalls selling bamboo furniture and beautifully woven baskets.
-As always, in Isan, the rice paddies were luminous green, and we started seeing the gong maker's stalls that the area is so popular for.
-Main roads never make for good cycle touring, and we had our heads down just wanting to reach Phibun, where we camped at one of the temples.
+There was not a lot to report as it was a slog along the highway past a few roadside stalls selling bamboo furniture and beautifully woven baskets.
+As always, in Isan, rice paddies were luminous green, as we made our way past gong maker's stalls which the area was famous for.
+Main roads never made for good cycle touring, and it was heads down, only wanting to reach Phibun, where camping was at a Buddhist temple.

 Day 11 - 11 September – Phibun – PK Resort – 60 km

-We followed the Mun river to the Pak Mun Dam, and from there, we cycled to the quaint village of Khong Chiam.
-Khong Chiam is a tiny but lovely village situated at the confluence of the Mekong and the Mun River.
-We stopped for coffee and then continued to Pha Team National Park where we camped on the banks of the Mekong River.
-That night, a storm came up, and we and our tents nearly blew away.
-The owners of the resort offered us space inside their conference room, which was greatly appreciated.
+From Phibun, our route crossed the Mun river, and then followed the river to the Pak Mun Dam, and on to the quaint settlement of Khong Chiam.
+Khong Chiam was a tiny but charming village situated at the confluence of the Mekong and Mun River.
+After coffee, it was on to Pha Team National Park, where camping was an idyllic spot on the banks of the Mekong River.

 Day 12 - 12 September - Pk Resort - Khemerat - 115 km